 How many people do you expect to use the platform to make designs?

-Our annual subscription fees are based on the number of users rather than the amount of artwork created.
-Some brand management platform providers base their prices on the amount of artwork created or downloaded so you may want to have an idea of this too.
+Our annual subscription fees are based on features and seats rather than the amount of designs created.
+Some brand management platform providers base their prices on the amount of designs created or downloaded so you may want to have an idea of this too.

 Single sign on integration